mesarcik/mesarcik.github.io/_posts/2021-12-08-blog-post-simclr.md

 weighted avg       0.30      0.29      0.28     10000
 ```

 Here it is clear that our embedding is not fuly trained as we are only obtaining a Top-1 accuracy of 0.29.
-We investigate this result further by inspecting the 2-dimensional t-SNE embedding of our learnt representations, as can be seen the plot below:
+We investigate this result further by inspecting the 2-dimensional t-SNE embedding of the first 2000 samples of our learnt representations, as can be seen the plot below:

 ![TSNE](/assets/images/tsne.png)